 Exercising longer because you ate dessert last night?

-Any form of compulsive exercise or using exercise to compensate for food is a diet-y thought.
+Any form of compulsive exercise or using exercise to compensate for food is a diet culture thought.
 We should do exercise because we want to – not because we have to.
 And not because we are punishing ourselves.
 Food and exercise, while often listed together to maintain a “healthy lifestyle,” are different.
 You shouldn’t turn to exercise because you’re not happy with your food choices.
 And it’s not really possible to outexercise your diet.

 Turn to exercise because you want to – maybe you want to de-stress, you’re training for something (that you WANT to train for), you like the way it makes you feel, or you want to socially engage in a workout with a friend.
 All good reasons for exercise.
 On that note, I will say, if you are training vigorously and engaging in intense exercise, you do need to think about eating more food.
 I’d recommend meeting with a Registered Dietitian to see the best and most efficient way to work fueling enough into your lifestyle.